s341507/data2410-portfolio2/docs/rapport.md

 # 2. VM1: Docker containers setup

-This section explains how we completed section II of this assignment.
+This section of the report explains how we completed section II of this assignment.
 It includes the installation and setup of docker containers, how we configured our docker-compose stack and made the docker bridge network inside of VM1.
 It also covers how we used the frontend to set up the host profiles.

 ## 2.1.
 Docker Compose Setup